42ity/fty-alert-stats/README.md

 ### Configuration file

-Configuration file - fty-alert-stats.cfg - is currently ignored.
+Configuration file - fty-alert-stats.cfg - supports the following entries:

+* agent/metric_ttl: TTL of published metrics (in seconds)
+* agent/tick_period: Period of agent ticking (in seconds), should be <= metric_ttl / 4
+* resync_period: Time between resynchronizations (in seconds)

 ## Architecture